First in the series: Organize the White Working Class!

 White privilege, an indispensable tool for teaching white people how we had been blinded and bribed into becoming the tools and fools of the elites, got converted into a way to demand obedience to the machine — the Democratic Party in particular — and silence working class discontent and resistance.
 The not very hidden message is that the corporate order is working for white workers.
 Period.
 Try organizing with that rap.
 How do we talk to white people about white privilege?
 Start by reclaiming the discourse.

 Start with the fact that the white working class is in fact ruthlessly exploited but by virtue of our class — or even our gender, age, sexuality or military status — but not because of our race.
-And that class exploitation is made possible because the working class is divided: white privilege is the wedge.
+White people are also victims of mass incarceration.
+Black men in the US are six times more likely to be in prison than white men.
+That is white privilege.
+Yet, white men are five time more likely to be in prison than all races, classes and genders in the European Union.
+That’s white privilege too.
+Get it?
+Divide and conquer.
+Class exploitation and mass incarceration are so extreme in the US because the working class is divided: white privilege is the thin edge of the wedge.

 White privilege discourse was misappropriated from the social movements to undercut support for Sanders and the Green Party in the 2016 election.
 Dissenters were widely attacked as privileged.
 The twisted logic of this argument: only the privileged can afford to revolt and the truly oppressed will just have to take what is handed out and be content with more of the same.
 In this upside-down privilege, dissent is rooted in privilege and obedience in oppression.